Skip to Main Content

 Kamehameha Highway and the Windward Burger Scene

 Kaneohe sits on the wet, green side of the Ko'olau Range, a stretch of Oahu that moves at a different pace than Honolulu's dining corridors.
-The commercial strip along Kamehameha Highway is where residents actually eat — not for spectacle, but for repetition and reliability.
-Teddy's Bigger Burgers at 46-023 Kamehameha Highway lands squarely in that category: a counter-service operation that has accumulated a local following through volume, consistency, and the direct logic of doing one thing in quantity.
+The commercial strip along Kamehameha Highway is where residents actually eat, not for spectacle, but for repetition and reliability.
+Teddy's Bigger Burgers at 46-023 Kamehameha Highway lands squarely in that category: a casual, walk-in-friendly restaurant serving Hawaiian-Style Bigger Burgers at about $15 per person.
 In a city whose most-visited dining venues tend to be destination-driven, the Windward Side sustains a parallel track of neighborhood staples that serve real community function.
 Teddy's is one of the more durable fixtures on that track.

 What the Burger Format Signals in Hawaii